Linda Fiorentino

-Clorinda "Linda" Fiorentino (born March 9, 1958 or 1960) is an American former actress.
-Fiorentino made her screen debut with a leading role in the 1985 coming-of-age drama film Vision Quest, followed that same year with a lead role in the action film Gotcha! and an appearance in the film After Hours.
+Clorinda "Linda" Fiorentino (born March 9, 1958) is an American actress.
+Fiorentino made her screen debut with a leading role in the 1985 coming-of-age drama film Vision Quest, followed that same year with another lead role in the action film Gotcha! and an appearance in the Martin Scorsese film After Hours.
+Noted for her "raven hair, intense gaze and low voice", Fiorentino was placed No. 66 on the 1995 edition of Empire's list of the 100 Sexiest Stars in Film History by a reader's poll.

-Fiorentino gained attention for her lead roles in the erotic thriller Jade (1995), the science-fiction action comedy film Men in Black (1997) and the fantasy comedy Dogma (1999).
 For her performance in the 1994 film The Last Seduction, she won the New York Film Critics Circle Award for Best Actress, the London Film Critics' Circle Award for Actress of the Year, and was nominated for the BAFTA Award for Best Actress in a Leading Role.
+She also had leading roles in the erotic thriller Jade (1995), the science fiction action comedy film Men in Black (1997) and the fantasy comedy Dogma (1999).

 Early life and education

-One of either seven or eight children in an Italian-American family, Fiorentino was born in South Philadelphia, Pennsylvania.
-She was raised in South Philadelphia and later moved with her family to the Turnersville section of Washington Township in nearby South Jersey.
+Fiorentino was born the third of eight children in an Italian-American family in South Philadelphia.
+One of her sisters is model and photographer Donya Fiorentino, who had been married to filmmaker David Fincher and British actor Gary Oldman.
+Fiorentino's parents—a steel contractor and a housewife—raised her in South Philadelphia, and later moved the family to the Turnersville section of Washington Township in nearby South Jersey.
+Fiorentino was a "bright student" at school but was also rebellious and would "argue with the nuns about the Bible and they seemed to love it."
+Fiorentino's mother later said, "Linda has a great facade.
+She comes off as very bold, but she's really very shy."

-In 1976, Fiorentino graduated from Washington Township High School in Sewell, New Jersey.
-She began performing in plays at Rosemont College in suburban Philadelphia, from which she graduated in 1980 with a Bachelor of Arts degree in political science.
+In 1976, Fiorentino graduated from Washington Township High School in Sewell, New Jersey, where she excelled in basketball, baseball and cheerleading.
+She began performing in plays at Rosemont College in suburban Philadelphia after falling in with a crowd of "rich Puerto Ricans and Cubans" and found herself in plays because "everyone in the theater there was really weird."
+She graduated in 1980 with a Bachelor of Arts degree in political science.
+After graduation, Fiorentino planned to continue her education at law school, but one of her professors convinced her to pursue a career in acting.
 She trained at the Circle in the Square Theater School in Manhattan while working as a bartender at the nightclub Kamikaze, where Bruce Willis also worked.
+Fiorentino has also been an active photographer since 1987 and studied at the International Center of Photography in New York City.